Have you ever thought about starting up a side business as a virtual assistant while working full time?

 - Who are my ideal clients and how do I find them?

-- Creating client on-boarding systems like client contacts and intake forms
+- Creating client on-boarding systems like client contracts and intake forms

 To answer all of these questions I created a free email course called "Your First Client" that will help you figure it all out.